benjamincrozat/content/articles/openai-api-php.md

 As you can see, there are differences with the vanilla PHP client:
 1. We skip creating an OpenAI client instance, since the package already did it and stored the instance in the container.
 2. We call the Facade instead of a newly created object.

+## How to choose your GPT model

+Each model (GPT-4 Turbo, GPT-4, GPT-3.5 Turbo, etc.) have different capabilities.
+"Turbo" models such as `gpt-4-1106-preview` and `gpt-3.5-turbo-1106` are the smartest and most reliable.

+Other models like `gpt-4`, `gpt-4-32k-0613`, and even the ones based on GPT-3 like `davinci` are now legacy and OpenAI keeps them for compatibility purposes.

+Your choice should be dictated by the kind of task you want to perform and your budget.
+OpenAI has pages detailing their GPT [models' capabilities](https://platform.openai.com/docs/models) as well as [their pricing](https://openai.com/pricing).

 ## Build a powerful spam detection tool in 5 minutes